tomargentin0901/LucilleJams/README.md

 Use a tool like  [7-Zip](https://www.7-zip.org/) to unzip the file.
 Right-click the spotify_dataset.gz file and select "Extract Here".

-Ensure that the merged FAISS index, the unzipped Spotify dataset (spotify_dataset), and the pickle file are all in the main project folder (the same directory as app.py).
 Your project folder should look like this:

 ```plaintext